- By Talibuddin Khan

 Vaishno Devi Yatra Suspended

 A landslide hit the Mata Vaishno Devi Yatra route on Tuesday amid continuous heavy rainfall, leading to the suspension of the pilgrimage until further notice.
-At least five people have died while 14 others sustained injuries in the landslide, which occurred near the Inderprastha Bhojnalaya at Adhkwari.
+At least six people have died while 14 others sustained injuries in the landslide, which occurred near the Inderprastha Bhojnalaya at Adhkwari.
 The disaster struck at a point about halfway along the winding 12-km trek to the hilltop shrine.

 The yatra had been suspended on the Himkoti trek route since morning, but it had continued on the old route until 1:30 pm, when authorities decided to suspend it until further orders in view of the torrential rain.